AdamJauhari/Bedrock-Editor/README.md

 2. Enter the new value
 3. Confirm the change in the dialog
 4. Use the save button to persist changes

+**Note**: Long type (L) values are temporarily disabled from editing due to accuracy issues.
+A warning notification is displayed in the interface.

 ## Technical Details